garysweaver/irie/README.md

 # actionizer

-*Looking for restful_json?
-Actionizer is the latest version.
-For the last release of restful_json, see [v4.5.1](https://github.com/FineLinePrototyping/restful_json/tree/v4.5.1).*

 Implement Rails 4 controller actions easily with a clear and concise mix of declarative and imperative code, like models.

 For example, to implement index, show, new, edit, create, update, and destroy methods, you can just include `Actionizer::Actions::All`: